 If you’re experiencing extreme freezing conditions, you should buy a heating system that’s not only larger but also highly efficient.
-The system should be capable of heating your house fully and save on heating expenses as well.
+The unit should be capable of heating your house entirely and save on heating expenses as well.

-For temperate climatic conditions, one can own a portable heating system since heating will only be required during cold days.
+One can own a portable heating system for temperate climatic conditions since you will only need heating during cold days.

 Type of installation required

-The two popular heating systems mostly used are radiant and forced air systems.
+The two popular heating systems primarily used are radiant and forced air systems.
 Radiant heaters are known to be more efficient than forced-air systems.
-However, radiant systems can be quite difficult to install if the house already exists.
+However, radiant systems can be pretty tricky to install if the house already exists.

 The fuel source and cost

 The popular sources of fuel include electricity, propane, natural gas, and heating oil as well.
-These fuel sources go at different prices i.e. a heating system running on electricity will obviously differ in operation cost when compared to a heating oil-consuming system.
+These fuel sources go at different prices, i.e. a heating system running on electricity will differ in operation cost compared to a heating oil-consuming system.

 Amount of space you want to heat

-Before worrying about the type of heater you want to buy, you should first consider whether you want to heat some specific rooms or the whole house.
-We recommend you buy a system that has adjustable vents to determine which rooms to heat and the ones to be left out.
+Before worrying about the type of heater you want to buy, you should first consider whether to heat specific rooms or the whole house.
+We recommend you buy a system with adjustable vents to determine which rooms to heat and the ones to be left out.

 Another vital component that enhances the heating efficiency in your home is a thermostat.
-This adapter maintains the heating cycles in your home, making sure the system is running only when it’s needed to.
+This adapter maintains the heating cycles in your home, making sure the system is running when you need it.

 Space available for your system

 You should get yourself a heating system that matches the size of your house for complete accommodation.
-You wouldn’t go for a large furnace if you live in a small apartment or home.
-Some outdoor heating units such as heat pumps cannot apply if you don’t have an outdoor space or yard.
+You won’t go for a large furnace if you live in a small apartment or home.
+Some outdoor heating units, such as heat pumps, cannot apply if you don’t have an outdoor space or yard.

 We’ve looked at the different types of energy-efficient heaters in terms of category.
-Let’s go through the different options one can go for when purchasing the different heating systems:
+Let’s go through the various options one can go for when purchasing the different heating systems:

-Gas-fueled furnaces have become a trend, especially in the American countries since it’s seemingly the cheaper option everyone could go for.
-These furnaces are fueled by natural gas from the local gas supply networks via pipes installed in people’s homes.
-They are usually cheaper than air heat pumps which are a little more efficient though.
+- Gas furnaces – Gas-fueled furnaces have become a trend, especially in the American countries, since it’s seemingly the cheaper option everyone could go for.
+These furnaces are fueled by natural gas from the local gas supply networks fuels these furnaces via pipes installed in people’s homes.
+Though, they are usually cheaper than air heat pumps which are a little more efficient.

-These furnaces use electric power to heat up coils that eventually produce the heat to be supplied in your home.
+- Electricity furnaces – These furnaces use electric power to heat coils that eventually supply the heat in your home.
 Many homeowners prefer electricity furnaces to other options since they are environmentally friendly.
-However, they are quite expensive than gas furnaces since electricity costs are typically more expensive.
+However, they are pretty expensive than gas furnaces since electricity costs are typically more expensive.

 Boilers and Air Pumps

-Using boilers is one of the least common heating approaches in residential areas.
-However, boilers can also be highly efficient when it comes to indoor heating just like furnaces and air pumps.
+Using boilers is one of the least standard heating approaches in residential areas.
+However, boilers can also be highly efficient for indoor heating, just like furnaces and air pumps.

-Boilers use hot water which is boiled and passed through radiators and pipes across your home.
-Boilers remove heat from the hot exhaust gases using the second heat exchanger before they’re released to the outdoor air.
+Boilers use hot water, which is boiled and passed through radiators and pipes across your home.
+Boilers remove heat from the hot exhaust gases using the second heat exchanger before releasing them to the outdoor air.

 Heat Pump System

-Lastly, we are going to look at the most eco-friendly as well as most efficient home heating system today.
-Heat pump systems trap warm air/heat from the ground or air then delivers it to your home through an electric pump.
+Lastly, we will look at the most eco-friendly and most efficient home heating system today.
+Heat pump systems trap warm air/heat from the ground or air, then deliver it to your home through an electric pump.

-You can either purchase an air-source pump or a ground-source/geothermal pump which is however less popular than the air pump.
-We recommend you to purchase either of the two since they are all efficient.
+You can purchase an air-source pump or a ground-source/geothermal pump, which is less popular than the air pump.
+We recommend you to buy either of the two pumps since they are all efficient.

-The air source pump is however easier to install than the geothermal pump which might demand underground digging.
+However, the air source pump is easier to install than the geothermal pump, demanding underground digging.
 So, to avoid costly installation costs, you can choose the air source pump.